 What Size Pool Cue For A 11 Year Old?
 Most 11 year olds will be comfortable using a 48″ pool cue.

 What’s A Good Junior Pool Case?
 Most pool cases are universal so you can use any pool cue case.
-A pretty good and inexpensive case is the Action Ballistic Case ACNP11.
+A pretty good and inexpensive case is the Cosmos Black Color Cue Case because its thin and lighter to hold.

 How much does a good pool cue cost?
 Pool cues can range anywhere from $30 to $1000+.
 The average being $60-100 for standard pool cues while good quality can be between $150-300.
 Great pool cues made out of high quality materials and advanced low deflection technology can go from $200 and up.